+12.4.
+Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development System (formerly Academic Progress Committee) and this will only apply in very strictly limited circumstances.
+12.5.
+A student absent for any other reason will be awarded 0 (zero) for the assessment.
 13. Late Submission of Work Reports, Projects and Assignments submitted after the due deadline will be subject to the late submission policy set out in the College's General Assessment Regulations.
-14. Requirements to Progress to the Next Stage of the Course 14.1.
-Candidates are required to have submitted an Extended Essay.
-14.2.
-In addition to passing overall (see section 8 above) a student must have completed at least 6 weeks of AHEMS (in accordance with the AHEMS guidelines applicable to their year of study) prior to the start of BVetMed Year 2.
-A student who has not completed 6 weeks will normally be required to delay their progression to the next year.
+Within this course/year the major pieces of work are as follows:Research Project 1 (40% minimum mark) 14.
+Requirements to Progress to the Next Stage of the Course In addition to passing overall (see 8. above) a student must have completed at least 12 weeks of AHEMS (in accordance with the AHEMS guidelines applicable to their year of study) prior to the start of BVetMed year 3.
+A student who has not completed 12 weeks will normally be required to delay their progression to the next year.